What is a Chai Latte?

 Sweetness

-- Half sweet / light chai = less concentrate
+- Half sweet / fewer pumps of chai = less concentrate

 See sweetness options